limebat/PINN-1DBurgerEqn/README.md

 of neural networks in the context of physics-informed predictions.

-Direct solving of the PDE is compared and given to the resolution methods of lines proposed by Biazar et al. [@BiazarBERGER].
-The accuracy and efficiency are directly compared to the feasibility and prediction of the PINN [@MENG2023116172].
-The direct solution is compared and estimated from the residuals of the epochs of the machine learning process, and the data is feed-forwarded from the PDE residuals to epochs.
-The final prediction for the 1D Burgers' equation is solved and compared to the exact solution.
+Direct solving of the PDE is compared and given to the resolution methods of lines proposed by Biazar et al. [1].
+The accuracy and efficiency are directly compared to the feasibility and prediction of the PINN [2].
+The direct solution is compared and estimated from the residuals of the epochs of the machine learning process, and the data is feed-forwarded from the PINN to scalable solutions.
+After validation and verification of the network at varying grid resolutions and time resolutions, the final prediction for the 1D Burgers' equation is solved and compared to the exact solution.

 ![Equation](https://latex.codecogs.com/png.latex?\frac{\partial%20u}{\partial%20t}%20+%20u\frac{\partial%20u}{\partial%20x}%20=%20\nu%20\frac{\partial^20u}{\partial%20x^2})

-Derived by Harry Bateman [@harryBateman1915], the solution for $f^{+}=2, f^{-}=0, c=1$ results to the following analytical solution to the PDE.
+Derived by Harry Bateman [3], the solution for \(f^{+}=2, f^{-}=0, c=1\) results to the following analytical solution to the PDE.

 ![Equation](https://latex.codecogs.com/png.latex?u(x,t)%20=%20\frac{2}{1+e^{\frac{x-t}{\nu}}})